microsoftarchive/iot-journey/README.md

 We've constructed a [scenario][] that reflects business requirements we've gathered from customers and advisors.
 The scenario is not meant to be realistic, but rather representative.
 That is, it should represent the most command needs and [challenges][] you will face.

-(We'd like your immediate feedback on the [scenario][] to help make sure that it is truly representative.)
+:memo: (We'd like your immediate feedback on the [scenario][] to help make sure that it is truly representative.)

 We'll use this scenario to define our [backlog][] for the reference implementation.
 Both the scenario and backlog will change over time.
-We'll deliberately break the scenario up into _phases_.
-Each phase will have a specific set of goals, deliverables, and target dates.
-We will tag the source as a [release][releases] at the end of each phase.
+We'll deliberately break the scenario up into [milestones][].
+Each milestone will have a specific set of goals, deliverables, and target date.
+We will tag the source as a [release][releases] at the end of each milestone.
 Our engineering team will be working in two week iterations against the backlog.

 We will also establish an advisory council with regular meetings.
 The council will be asked to continuously review our work and provide critical feedback.